Deep Binarization

 prof_pic.jpg

 I earned my Ph.D in Statistics from Purdue University at West Lafayatete, Indiana a MS. Degree in Applied Mathematics from California State University of Northridge and a dual BS degree in Mathematics and Computer Science from California State University of Northridge.
-My research intrests include large scale classification, latent models, generative models, missing data problems, interpretable AI, and dimension reduction.
+My research interests include large scale classification, latent models, generative models, missing data problems, interpretable AI, and dimension reduction.
 I have teaching experience in introductory statistics and mathematics courses.
 In addition to teaching standard courses I along with my with my colleague Wenbin Zhu provided an accelerated Deep Learning tutorial seminar to the students of Huzhou teachers college in Huzhou, China.

 Research Reading Resources